jumphone/BEER/README.md

     mybeer=BEER(DATA, BATCH, GNUM=30, PCNUM=50, ROUND=1, GN=2000, SEED=1, COMBAT=TRUE, RMG=NULL)

+    # DATA: Expression matrix.
+Rownames are genes.
+Colnames are cell names.
+    # BATCH: A character vector.
+Length is equal to the "ncol(DATA)".
     # GNUM: the number of groups in each batch (default: 30)
     # PCNUM: the number of computated PCA subspaces (default: 50)
     # ROUND: batch-effect removal strength, positive integer (default: 1)